What is the primary governing body for funeral services in Florida?

 Study for the Florida Funeral Laws and Rules Exam.
 Use flashcards and multiple choice questions, each question has hints and explanations.
 Get ready for your exam!

 The primary governing body for funeral services in Florida is the Florida Board of Funeral and Cemetery Services.
-This board operates under the Department of Business and Professional Regulation and is responsible for overseeing the licensing and regulation of funeral homes, funeral directors, and related services to ensure compliance with state laws and standards.
+This board is responsible for regulating the funeral service profession, ensuring that practitioners adhere to the state's laws and ethical standards.
+Its oversight includes licensing, enforcement of regulations, and protecting the interests of consumers in matters related to funeral homes and cemetery services.

 Subscribe